IceHe/lib/java/cmd/java.md

     - _The `XBEGIN` and `XEND` instructions enclose a set of instructions to run as a transaction._
     - _If no conflict is found when running the transaction, then the memory and register modifications are committed together at the `XEND` instruction._
     - _The `XABORT` instruction can be used to explicitly abort a transaction and the `XEND` instruction checks if a set of instructions is being run in a transaction._
-- _A lock on a transaction is inflated when another thread tries to access the same transaction, thereby blocking the thread that didn’t originally request access to the transaction._
+- _A lock on a transaction is inflated when another thread tries to access the same transaction, thereby blocking the thread that didn't originally request access to the transaction._
     - _RTM requires that a fallback set of operations be specified in case a transaction aborts or fails._
     - _An RTM lock is a lock that has been delegated to the TSX's system._
 - _RTM improves performance for highly contended locks with low conflict in a **critical region** (which is code that must not be accessed by more than one thread concurrently)._
-    - _RTM also improves the performance of coarse-grain locking, which typically doesn’t perform well in multithreaded applications._
+    - _RTM also improves the performance of coarse-grain locking, which typically doesn't perform well in multithreaded applications._
         - _(**Coarse-grain locking** is the strategy of holding locks for long periods to minimize the overhead of taking and releasing locks, while **fine-grained locking** is the strategy of trying to achieve maximum parallelism by locking only when necessary and unlocking as soon as possible._
     - _Also, for lightly contended locks that are used by different threads, RTM can reduce false cache line sharing, also known as **cache line ping-pong**._
     - _This occurs when multiple threads from different processors are accessing different resources, but the resources share the same cache line._